 Wear and tear on an older roof are sure signs it’s time to call for a replacement.
 Other factors include when the roof got its last replacement, the number of layers of shingles and how the roof ventilated.

 If you didn’t build your home, and the sellers aren’t quite sure how old the roof is, a good trick is to find out if all the houses in your area are around the same age.
 If you’re buying in a new or old subdivision, gated community or something similar, there’s an excellent chance many of the roofs were installed around the same time.
-If you notice your neighbors are getting new roofs, it is probably a sign you need one as well.
+If you notice your neighbors are getting new roofs, it is probably a sign you need a new roof as well.

 2. Your Attic